-Our experienced Hamilton wrongful death lawyers will fight for answers to make sure that you are compensated for your losses.
+Our experienced Hamilton wrongful death lawyers will fight for answers to make sure you are compensated for your losses.
 Contact us today to get the justice you deserve.

 Wrongful death is a civil case brought by family members and dependents against individuals who caused the death of another person.
 A wrongful death action can have higher stakes than a criminal case, the highest of which are for those making the products or performing the actions that resulted in the death.

-Wrongful death claims are usually brought against a defendant who has caused someone’s death either intentionally or through negligence.
+Wrongful death claims are usually brought against a defendant who caused someone’s death intentionally or through negligence.
 To file a wrongful death claim, an estate representative brings the lawsuit on behalf of surviving family members affected by the death.
 The deceased’s estate may also sue for damages that occurred before their passing.

 A civil lawsuit may be filed by the family members of a person killed due to the negligence or intentional actions of another party, even if the other party is never criminally charged or convicted.
 A surviving family member may seek damages for their economic losses, including past and future medical costs, loss of companionship, lost wages, funeral expenses, emotional distress, negligent conduct, and more.